 It takes women just 8 weeks to change their boyfriends' style.
-Getty images
+Picture: Getty images

 Beyonce Knowles said it in her song: ‘Partner let me upgrade u, flip a new page, introduce u to some new things’ and now a new study has found that a high percentage of women admit to trying to change their partner's style since they started dating.